p-arrow/ctf/DefendTheWeb/5) Alphabetize to Cracking 1.md

 - First I try to mount the file forensics1.img onto Kali Linux:
       - `sudo mkdir /mnt/disk`
       - `sudo mount -o loop ../forensics1.img /mnt/disk`
 - Surprise !
 No files are mounted ...
-I try it severla times and even though there is no error message it doesn't work
+I try it several times and even though there is no error message it doesn't work
+- Hint:
+      -  `fdisk -l [file.img]` To check from which block the file starts
+      -  `mount -o loop,offset=$((128 * 512)) file.img /mnt/disk1`: Wherein 128 is the start block and 512 the block size, to calculate the offset
+      -  `umount /mnt/disk1`: If you need to unmount the file system
 - Hm, then let's check any forensic tools could extract information from an image file
 - `binwalk forensics1.img` ... not much output except that reveals information about the file system: ext4
 - `bulk_extractor forensics1.img`